 Object panning and size metadata is transmitted internally to the Renderer.
 The DAW establishes communication with the Renderer using localhost as the Renderer address.
 For DAWs without native immersive panning, the Dolby Atmos Music Panner plug-in can be used.

 Two methods are available for audio I/O to the Dolby Atmos Renderer:

 - Renderer Send/Return plug-ins – The use of Send and Return plug-ins on aux tracks was the initial way the Dolby Atmos Renderer was used on the same Mac as Pro Tools and is only available using Pro Tools Ultimate.
 The Renderer Send/Return plug-ins are utilized via inserts on aux tracks to route audio and metadata to the Renderer.
 Send/Return plug-ins is selected as the driver in the Renderer UI which also sets the Send/Return plug-ins as the synchronization source.
 This method has pros and cons:

 - Does not support automatic delay compensation in Pro Tools

 - Requires complicated bussing

 - Converting sessions from using the Production Suite to using the Renderer running externally as the Mastering Suite is cumbersome

 - Dolby Audio Bridge – Is a core audio emulation that provides 130 channels of DAW output to the Renderer inputs.
 This method also has pros and cons, but it is far easier to work with.
-It is also the only method available using DAWs other than Pro Tools:

 - Supports automatic delay compensation for plug-Ins in Pro Tools